sally/sally.github.io/about.md

 ### Stuff

-My favorite colors are pink, mint, black, and white.
+My favorite colors are mint, black, and white.

 My favorite animals are owls, lions, and bears.